danielbodnar/awesome-stars/README.md

 - [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.
 - [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
 - [tensorchord/envd](https://github.com/tensorchord/envd) - 🏕️ Reproducible development environment
-- [woodpecker-ci/woodpecker](https://github.com/woodpecker-ci/woodpecker) - Woodpecker is a simple CI engine with great extensibility.
+- [woodpecker-ci/woodpecker](https://github.com/woodpecker-ci/woodpecker) - Woodpecker is a simple yet powerful CI/CD engine with great extensibility.
 - [nanlabs/devops-reference](https://github.com/nanlabs/devops-reference) - This repository contains different infrastructure components, CI/CD pipelines, automation tools among other resources that are used in different projects here at NaN Labs.
 - [F1bonacc1/process-compose](https://github.com/F1bonacc1/process-compose) - Process Compose is a simple and flexible scheduler and orchestrator to manage non-containerized applications.
 - [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.